AdrienDeschampsAU/BeauAMP/README.md

 # Organization
 This repository is composed of the following elements:
-XXX

-The script requires the SIRENE data, which can be downloaded [here](https://www.data.gouv.fr/fr/datasets/base-sirene-des-entreprises-et-de-leurs-etablissements-siren-siret/) for the characteristics of agents and [here](https://www.data.gouv.fr/fr/datasets/geolocalisation-des-etablissements-du-repertoire-sirene-pour-les-etudes-statistiques/) for their GPS positions.
+* The folder "required_files" contains CSV files used for the consolidation of the dataset.
+The script also requires the SIRENE data, which can be downloaded [here](https://www.data.gouv.fr/fr/datasets/base-sirene-des-entreprises-et-de-leurs-etablissements-siren-siret/) for the characteristics of agents and [here](https://www.data.gouv.fr/fr/datasets/geolocalisation-des-etablissements-du-repertoire-sirene-pour-les-etudes-statistiques/) for their GPS positions.
+These files are too heavy to be uploaded on the GitHub.

 # Installation
 You first need to install `python` and the required packages: